zhonghan721/tp/docs/UserGuide.md

 ### </br></br>View details of a Delivery

 You can view the details of a Delivery by calling this command.
-The data displayed includes the Delivery's name, status, Customer, Customer ID, address, order date, expected delivery date and notes (if any).
+The data displayed includes the Delivery's name, status, Customer, Customer ID, address, order date, expected Delivery date and notes (if any).

 </br>**Format:**